Language selection

 Cultural relations

 Both countries benefit from their strong cultural connections and people-to-people contacts.
-Almost 10% of Canadians claim at least partial German ancestry and about 400,000 Canadians travel to Germany each year.
-A similar amount of Germans travel to Canada annually.
+Almost 3 million Canadians claim at least partial German ancestry and about 400,000 Canadians travel to Germany each year.
+A similar number of Germans travel to Canada annually.

 Academic links are also vibrant.
 Every year, several thousand German students spend a term or full year at a Canadian college, university or high school.
 Thousands more young Germans and Canadians travel in each direction for short-term study and research or work as part of the International Experience Canada program.